FutureForwardAgentics/comfy-mcp-server/README.md

 - `OUTPUT_NODE_ID` to the id of the output node with the final image.
 - `OUTPUT_MODE` to either `url` or `file` to select desired output.

+Optionally, if you have an [Ollama](https://ollama.com) server running, you can connect to it for prompt generation.

+- `OLLAMA_API_BASE` to the url where ollama is running.
+- `PROMPT_LLM` to the name of the model hosted on ollama for prompt generation.

 Example:

 ```bash